LiskArchive/lips/proposals/lip-Introduce_cross-chain_update_mechanism.md

 #### Malicious Cross-chain Update Transactions

 A cross-chain update transaction may have been created with validly signed information according to the [validity rules](#parameters-validity) and hence be included in the blockchain.
 However, the transaction could include invalid CCMs.
 Those will be detected when trying to process the `inboxUpdate`.
-If a CCM is invalid (as specified in the ["Execute Cross-chain Updates" section](#execute-cross-chain-updates)), then the sending chain is [terminated][base-interoperability-LIP-termination].
+If a CCM is invalid (as specified in the ["Execute Cross-chain Updates" section](#execute-cross-chain-updates)), then the sending chain is [terminated][research:base-interoperability#termination].

 #### First Cross-chain Update from a Sidechain